-The potential environmental harm to the flow and the quality of surface waters from all phases of the proposal should be discussed, with particular reference to their suitability for the current and potential downstream uses, including the requirements of any affected riparian area, wetland, and in-stream biological uses.
-The impacts of surface water flow on existing infrastructure should be considered with reference to the Environmental Protection (Water) Policy 1997 and Water Act 2000.
+The potential environmental harm to the flow and the quality of surface waters from all phases of the proposal should be discussed, with particular reference to their suitability for the current and potential downstream uses, including the requirements of any affected riparian area, wetland, estuary, littoral zone, and any marine and in-stream biological uses.
+The impacts of surface water flow on existing infrastructure should be considered.
+Refer to the Environmental Protection (Water) Policy 1997 and Water Act 2000.

-The hydrological impacts of the proposal should be assessed, particularly with regard to stream diversions (whether temporary or permanent), scouring and erosion, and changes to flooding levels and frequencies both upstream and downstream of the project.
+The hydrological impacts of the proposal should be assessed, particularly with regard to stream diversions, scouring and erosion, and changes to flooding levels and frequencies both upstream and downstream of the project.
 When flooding levels will be affected, modelling of afflux should be provided and illustrated with maps.
+Assessment of impacts on the flow and the quality of surface waters and effects on ecosystems should include an assessment of the likely effects on mangrove and other estuarine habitats as a result of any temporary diversion of existing water courses.